Camellia sinensis: Products

 The seeds of the tea bush and oil-seed camellia (Camellia oleifera) can be pressed to yield tea oil, a sweetish seasoning and cooking oil that should not be confused with tea tree oil, an essential oil that is used for medical and cosmetic purposes, and originates from the leaves of a different plant.

 Pests and diseases

 Tea leaves are eaten by some herbivores, such as the caterpillars of the willow beauty (Peribatodes rhomboidaria), a geometer moth.

 Health effects

-Green tea has been consumed for health purposes for thousands of years and is currently promoted for various health benefits though scientific studies show mixed results, with some evidence suggesting modest effects in certain populations; the United States Food and Drug Administration has approved a specific green tea extract ointment for treating genital warts.
-Black tea is rated by the Natural Medicines Comprehensive Database of Natural Standard as likely effective for improving mental alertness, possibly effective for conditions like low blood pressure, heart attack risk, osteoporosis, ovarian cancer, and Parkinson's disease, possibly ineffective for various cancers and diabetes, and lacks sufficient evidence for other uses.
+There is no high-quality clinical evidence to indicate that drinking tea has any effect on human health.
+The United States Food and Drug Administration has approved a specific green tea extract ointment for treating genital warts.

 Biosynthesis of caffeine

 Fresh leaves contain about 4% caffeine, as well as related compounds including theobromine.
 Caffeine functions as a secondary metabolite and acts as a natural pesticide: it can paralyze and kill herbivorous insects feeding on the plant.
 Caffeine is a purine alkaloid and its biosynthesis occurs in young tea leaves and is regulated by several enzymes.
 The biosynthetic pathway in C. sinensis is similar to other caffeine-producing plants such as coffee or guayusa.
 Analysis of the pathway was carried out by harvesting young leaves and using reverse transcription PCR to analyze the genes encoding the major enzymes involved in synthesizing caffeine.
 The gene TCS1 encodes caffeine synthase.
 Younger leaves feature high concentrations of TCS1 transcripts, allowing more caffeine to be synthesized during this time.
 Dephosphorylation of xanthosine-5'-monophosphate into xanthosine is the committed step for the xanthosines entering the beginning of the most common pathway.
 A sequence of reactions turns xanthosine (9β-D-ribofuranosylxanthine) into 7-methylxanthosine, then 7-methylxanthine, then theobromine (3,7-dimethylxanthine), and finally into caffeine (1,3,7-trimethylxanthine).